-In December 2022 and January 2023, just prior to nesting season, the Sea Island Flyfishers will once again be seeking volunteers from our membership to monitor osprey nests throughout Beaufort County.
-Sign up by clicking the button at the bottom of this page.
+In December 2022 and January 2023, just prior to nesting season, the Sea Island Flyfishers once again sought volunteers from our membership to monitor osprey nests throughout Beaufort County.
+You may still sign up by clicking the button at the bottom of this page.

 This project was created in 2009 by the Low Country Institute of the Spring Island Trust in partnership with the Sea Island Flyfishers with the goal of using the nesting success of ospreys as an indicator of the overall health of the greater Port Royal Sound watershed.
 Volunteers from the LowCountry Master Naturalist Association, Fripp Audubon, Hilton Head Audubon, and Parris Island Natural Resources have also participated in the project.